 You will need to get the advice of an expert in that potential field, if there are potentially deeper concerns for what he or she has found.
 This will be an extra cost to you as a buyer or seller.

-Sometimes this can cause a deal to fall through or go back to the negotiating table with the seller for how these costs will be meted out for remediation.
+Sometimes this can cause a deal to fall through or go back to the negotiating table with the seller for how these costs will be resolved for remediation.

 Older Homes Versus Newer Homes